Fleek-PIatform/website/README.md

 ## Support

 ZenDesk is an external provider that provides an API to interact with the service.
 The following documentation provides information to interace with the proxy server.

+### Setup

+The application should get the endpoint URL from an environment variable named `PUBLIC_SUPPORT_API`.

+Learn how to setup by reading the section [environment variables](#environment-variables).

 ### Tokens